Active RFID Use Cases

 • Continuous Communication: Active RFID tags actively broadcast signals at regular intervals, providing real-time updates on location, status, or other relevant data.
 This continuous communication enables real-time tracking and monitoring of assets.

 • Enhanced Data Transmission: Active RFID tags have the ability to transmit more data compared to passive tags.
-This allows for additional information such as temperature readings, sensor data, or battery status to be included in the transmitted signals.
+This allows for additional information such as temperature readings, data, or battery status to be included in the transmitted signals.

 • Autonomous Operation: Active tags have their own power source, making them independent of external power.
 This allows them to operate autonomously, providing continuous tracking and monitoring capabilities without relying on an external power supply.